 How Language Develops in Children

-According to Speech and Sound Clinic, the period between one and two years old is when there is rapid development in a child’s ability to communicate.
+According to Speech and Sound Clinic, the period between one and two years old is rapid development in a child’s ability to communicate.

 This is when a toddler’s vocabulary goes beyond the simple “mama” and “dada” words to two-word phrases or sentences, like “more please” or “want milk.”